CybErr404/StatsProject2/README.md

 before edits had been made.
 These were tests to make sure the program was working.

 **Documentation -** This folder contains documentation for the Java plotter, salter, and smoother, documentation for the Apache Commons Math and JFreeChart plotters, salters, and smoothers, and Stats Library results and documentation.
+It also includes Stock Bot documentation and results, including graphs, method descriptions, and images that show what the output looks like when the program is run within the console.

 **Formula Sheet -** Holds the current formula sheet that has all formulas covered in the course up to this point.